Last updated on:

 If you are serious about making music at home on your Windows or iOS device, you need to invest in a MIDI controller.

-These piano-style devices can be plugged to your PC or tablet via USB, or connected via Bluetooth, and enable you to play with your digital audio software and synthesizer.
+These piano-style devices can be plugged to your PC or tablet via USB, or connected via Bluetooth, and enable you to play with your digital audio software and synthesizer or your audio interfaces.

 You will find a limitless range of MIDI controllers on the market these days.
 With so many options, selecting the best MIDI keyboard controller can be quite overwhelming.